herbps10/stanmerge/README.md

 This example can be found in [`examples/location_scale`](examples/location_scale).

-Suppose we have a set of observations $y_i$ for $i = 1, \dots, N$.
+Suppose we have a set of observations $\{ y_i \}$ for $i = 1, \dots, N$.
 We have two competing models we would like to fit to estimate the location and scale of the observations.
 The first is a Normal model:

 $$
 \begin{align}